The Marshall Mathers LP: Commercial performance

-The Marshall Mathers LP sold 1.78 million copies in its first week, which made it one of the fastest-selling studio albums in the United States.
-The album sold twice as much as the previous hip hop record holder for first week sales in the US, which was Snoop Dogg's 1993 album Doggystyle.
-The Marshall Mathers LP sold over 800,000 copies in its second week, 600,000 copies in its third week, and 520,000 copies in its fourth week for a four-week total of 3.65 million.
-It also became one of the few albums to sell over half a million copies for four consecutive weeks.
-In total, the album spent eight weeks at number one on the US Billboard 200, ranking it fourth on the current all-time list of weeks spent at number one by a hip hop album.
-By the end of 2000, The Marshall Mathers LP had become the second-best-selling album of the year with over eight million copies sold.
-The Marshall Mathers LP was also the best-selling album of 2000 in Canada, selling 679,567 copies.
+The Marshall Mathers LP sold 1.76 million copies in the United States its first week, at the time the second-highest single week sales for an album in the SoundScan era, behind only the 2.4 million copies sold by NSYNC's No Strings Attached earlier that year.
+The album sold more than twice as many copies as the previous record holder for the highest single week sales for a hip hop or rap album, Snoop Dogg's Doggystyle, which sold 806,000 copies in its first week in 1993.
+It sold over 800,000 copies in its second week, 600,000 copies in its third week, and 520,000 copies in its fourth week for a four-week total of 3.65 million.
+It also became one of the few albums to sell over 500,000 copies for four consecutive weeks.
+In total, the album spent eight weeks at number 1 on the US Billboard 200, ranking it fourth on the current all-time list of weeks spent at number 1 by a rap or hip-hop album.
+It was the second best-selling album of the year, behind No Strings Attached, with 7.9 million copies sold.
+It was also the best-selling album of 2000 in Canada, selling 679,567 copies.

-According to Billboard, as of 2022, The Marshall Mathers LP is one of the 15 best-performing 21st-century albums without any of its singles being number-one hits on the Billboard Hot 100.
+According to Billboard, as of 2022, The Marshall Mathers LP is one of the 15 best-performing 21st-century albums without any of its singles being number 1 hits on the Billboard Hot 100.
 The first single, "The Real Slim Shady", became Eminem's biggest hit up to that point.
-It peaked at number four on the Billboard Hot 100 and topped the UK Singles Chart.
-"The Way I Am", which was released as the album's second single, peaked at number eight on the UK Singles Chart and 58 on the Billboard Hot 100.
-"Stan", the third single released from the album, became a number-one hit in both the United Kingdom and Australia.
+It peaked at number 4 on the Billboard Hot 100 and topped the UK Singles Chart.
+"The Way I Am", which was released as the album's second single, peaked at number 8 on the UK Singles Chart and 58 on the Billboard Hot 100.
+"Stan", the third single released from the album, became a number 1 hit in both the United Kingdom and Australia.
 The song, which details around a crazed fan of the same name, has been highlighted as a work of poetry by critics, and soon gave rise to the Oxford English Dictionary term stan.

-In 2010, Nielsen SoundScan reported that up until November 2009, The Marshall Mathers LP had sold 10,216,000 copies in the US, making it the fourth-best selling album of the decade.
-The album has been certified Diamond by the Recording Industry Association of America (RIAA), and its sales stand at over 11 million copies in the United States, making it Eminem's best-selling album in his home country.
-In worldwide sales, the album has sold 25 million copies, making it one of the best-selling albums of all time.
-A sequel to the album, The Marshall Mathers LP 2, was released on November 5, 2013.
+The Marshall Mathers LP sold 10.2 million copies in the United States in the 2000s per SoundScan, making it the fourth best-selling album of the decade.
+As of 2016, the album had sold 11 million copies.
+The album has also been certified Diamond by the Recording Industry Association of America (RIAA), with 11 million shipments in the United States, making it Eminem's best-selling album in his home country.
+Worldwide, the album has sold 25 million copies, making it one of the best-selling albums of all time.
+A sequel, The Marshall Mathers LP 2, was released on November 5, 2013.